 ARTICLE VII.
 AUDIT COMMITTEE

-An Audit committee consisting of three member of the organization, all of whom do not have signatory rights on the financial accounts, will conduct an annual audit of the organization’s financial records.
-The audit committee shall be appointed at the annual meeting in September.
-The audit committee will submit an audit report by May 1st each year and records of this audit turned in to the Extension Office to be reviewed at the following meeting of the organization.
+An Audit committee consisting of three member of the organization, all of whom do not have signatory rights, or related to those that do, on the financial accounts, will conduct an annual audit of the organization’s financial records.
+The audit committee shall be appointed by the President at the annual membership meeting of the Corporation held in September.
+The audit committee will submit an audit report by May 1st each year and records of this audit turned in to the County 4-H Advisor and Extension Office to be reviewed at the following meeting of the organization.
+The audit shall adhere to the rules and procedures according to the SDSU Extension 4-H Fiscal Guidelines for 4-H Chartered Clubs and Affiliates.

 ARTICLE VIII.